-All your work will be complete by professional accountants.
-We do not subcontract client work to students or ship it to 3rd world counties for cheap processing.
+All your work will be completed by accountants.
+We do not subcontract client work to students or ship it to 3rd world countries for cheap processing.

 How soon can I expect a call back if I have a question or concern?

 We pride ourselves to provide a quick and informative response if you have questions or concerns.
 Most questions can be addressed the same business day.